BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ### Prefixes by collection

-Regardless of bucket choice, keep stable, predictable prefixes so DB keys don’t change when you switch storage backends:
+Regardless of bucket choice, keep stable, predictable prefixes so DB keys don't change when you switch storage backends:

 - `brand-logos/`
 - `project-screenshots/`
 - `project-thumbnails/`

-If you later enable a CDN (CloudFront), use the same path layout so URLs don’t require DB rewrites.
+If you later enable a CDN (CloudFront), use the same path layout so URLs don't require DB rewrites.

 ## S3 with Terraform (now live)